volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.txt

 /tools

 Files used for tools (pink noise and sweep).
 The folder is created if you install "tools".
 Do not alter.
-In a near futur, you should be allowed to use what you want placed here.
+Place here file you want to play to test.

 --------------------------------
 /VoBAF